 It’s important to remember that not all collagen is created equal.
 It’s incredibly important to see where it’s sourced from and how it’s processed, to make sure you’re getting the purest and best form of this powerhouse protein.

-It is no secret any longer; SKIIN Company will soon be launching our own collagen product – a neutral flavoured collagen powder that is easy to add to your everyday routine.
+It is no secret any longer; our very own hydrolysed Collagen Beauty Boost is here – a neutral flavoured collagen powder that is easy to add to your everyday routine.
 To ensure its products are of superior quality, SKIIN has teamed up with a Swiss producer that sources bovine collagen from grass-fed cows in Switzerland and uses a unique research-backed manufacturing process.
 But until our product is launched – what should you look for when buying a collagen product?

 Collagen powders come from all sorts of different amino acid blends and peptides, as well as different forms of skin, tendons, or cartilage, so be mindful when choosing your powder.
 Stay safe and be sure of what you are taking with our sourcing tips.